 Thee are sweeping views to the east – and apparently on a very clear day (westerly winds are best) you can see the coast.
 I wouldn’t call it a spectacular view – more rugged bushland as far as the eye can see.
 Would be better at sunrise/sunset if you camped at Careys Hut.

 From here, it’s back the same way… There are a few different options to extend the walk, but they requrie a car-shuffle or a two (otr more) day walk.

-It’s much easier (and an hour quicker) going down!
-We’re back at the car just before 4pm, making it about a 6.5 hour walk with a short break for lunch at the top.
+It’s much easier (and an hour quicker) going down… we’re back at the car just before 4pm, making it about a 6.5 hour walk, including a short break for lunch at the top.

 0.0km Start at Lagoon Pinch Picnic Area (685m asl) 8.6km Junction with Gloucester Tops track (300m to campground) 9.6km Junction with Big Hole Track 10.1km Side-track to Careys Peak 10.3km Careys Hut 10.5km Careys Peak summit (1,545m asl) 20.6km Return to Lagoon Pinch Picnic Area

 |Location||Take Chichester Dam Road from Dungog, and turn left onto Salisbury Road.
 At the end of the sealed road take the left-hand option along the unsealed Lagoon Pinch Forest Road, and follow this to the Lagoon Pinch Picnic Area at the end.|